LLNL/blt/docs/tutorial/common_hpc_dependencies.rst

 which uses MPI to parallelize the calculation over the integration intervals.

 To enable MPI, we set ``ENABLE_MPI``, ``MPI_C_COMPILER``, and ``MPI_CXX_COMPILER``
 in our host config file.
-Here is a snippet with these settings for LLNL's Pascal Cluster:
+Here is a snippet with these settings for LLNL's Lassen Cluster:

 .. literalinclude:: ../../host-configs/llnl/toss_3_x86_64_ib/gcc@8.3.1.cmake
    :start-after: _blt_tutorial_mpi_config_start